glide-the/transformers-qwen3-moe-fused/README.md

 ### LoRA

 The LoRA for the fused linear layer is defined by first creating a LoRA for the linear layer in each expert, then stack them along the experts dimension.
 For the weight tensor with shape `(num_experts, out_features, in_features)`, the two LoRA weights have shape `lora_A: (num_experts, lora_rank, in_features), lora_B: (num_experts, out_features, lora_rank)`.
-Therefore, a previously trained LoRA can be losslessly converted to the fused format.
+Therefore, we can losslessly convert between the fused and the unfused formats, and a previously trained LoRA can continue to be trained.

 The functions in [`qwen3_moe_fused/convert.py`](https://github.com/woct0rdho/transformers-qwen3-moe-fused/blob/master/qwen3_moe_fused/convert.py) can convert a model or a LoRA between the fused and the unfused formats.
-After you train a LoRA in the fused format, you can convert it to the unfused format, then convert it to other formats such as GGUF.
+After you train a LoRA in the fused format, you can convert it to the unfused format, then convert it to other formats such as GGUF. llama.cpp already supports this kind of LoRA.
+Support in vLLM is being implemented, see https://github.com/vllm-project/vllm/pull/21229

 ### TODO